AT1787/LLStretchProject/README.md

 ### Submitted by: Andrew Trac, Incoming April 27 2020 Webd Development Cohort
 ### Date April 24 2020

-1. About
+1. About  return
-    1.1 Context of the Project
+    1.1 Context of the Project  return
-    1.2 Example Screenshots
+    1.2 Example Screenshots  return

-2. API Functionality
+2. API Functionality  return
-    2.1 Description of Functions
+    2.1 Description of Functions  return
-    2.2 Feature list of your library (options it supports, etc)
+    2.2 Feature list of your library (options it supports, etc)  return

-3. Bugs and Not Supported Features
+3. Bugs and Not Supported Features  return
-    3.1 Known issues and bugs
+    3.1 Known issues and bugs  return
-    3.2 Features not supported
+    3.2 Features not supported  return

-4. List of External Resources Used
+4. List of External Resources Used  return return

-### 1. About
+### 1. About  return

 Hi there.
 I am an incoming LHL Web Development student that took this Stretch Project challenge.
 Prior to challenge, the extent of my learning was HTML/CSS introductory online courses on CourseAcademy (approx 15 hours, prior to LHL), and the Lighthouse Compass prep module, including all stretch material up until this point.
 I had no prior knowledge of jQuery, and very little understanding of javascript/HTML interaction, aside from what was covered in the Compass module.